-Once the administrative information has been added, it is now possible to insert the Phase-1 Science Goals.
+It is now possible to insert the Phase-1 Science Goals.
 These can be added in a number of ways, but perhaps the most convenient is by using the toolbar icon.
-Each time this is clicked, an empty Science Goal will appear underneath the Planned Observing node and by default each will show its six sections (Figure 5.5).
+Each time this is clicked, an empty Science Goal will appear underneath the Planned Observing node and by default each will show its six sections.
 Note that a Science Goal can only be added if either the Proposal or Planned Observing nodes are currently active.
+There is no limit to the number of SGs that can be added.